Long‑term immunity after a 6‑month‑old MMR vaccine (live attenuated) in infants: follow‑up of antibody levels 1‑3 years after routine vaccination

 Who Can Join the Study?

-• You must have participated in the original MMR vaccine trial.
+• Participation in the original MMR trial

 Who Cannot Join the Study?